ibm-garage-ref-storefront/storefront-tekton/aspects/availability/DEMO.md

 git clone https://github.com/ibm-garage-ref-storefront/storefront-tekton.git
 ```

 In this repository, `aspects/availability/automated-demo` folder contains the scripts to do setup automatically.
-The manual steps are also provided in the root folder of the cloned repository for your better understanding.
+The manual steps are also provided in the `Manual-steps.md` of the cloned repository for your better understanding.

 **2. Login to OpenShift Cluster.**